-A blend of contemporary and shabby chic decor with elegant furniture and colorful fabrics and artwork
+A blend of contemporary and shabby chic decor with elegant furniture and colourful fabrics and artwork

-Romantic hideway on the unspoiled beaches of Holbox Island
+Romantic hideway on the unspoilt beaches of Holbox Island

 15 simple yet elegant rooms with hammocks to while away an afternoon

 Nature lovers can kayak through the mangroves and rivers and explore the vast array of bird species

 Visit when the whale sharks are in town to have a truly unforgettable experience

 Holbox retains a traditional fishing village atmosphere - it has a more laid back vibe than the developed Riviera Maya